Skip to content

-Below is a clear, homeowner-friendly breakdown of what the scheme covers, who it helps, and how to apply while there’s still time.
+Below is a clear, homeowner-friendly breakdown of what GBIS covered, who it helped, and most importantly, the grants that have replaced it.

 What the scheme actually is

-The Great British Insulation Scheme (GBIS) is the government’s final big push to help households install simple, high-impact insulation measures.
-It sits alongside ECO4, the long-running Energy Company Obligation, but is designed to reach a wider mix of households, not only those on the very lowest incomes.
+The Great British Insulation Scheme (GBIS) was the government's big push to help households install simple, high-impact insulation measures.
+It ran alongside ECO4, the long-running Energy Company Obligation, and was designed to reach a wider mix of households, not only those on the very lowest incomes.

 The aim is straightforward: help people in cold homes install basic insulation such as loft, cavity wall or underfloor insulation, in order to: